JetLag, the Lagrangian jet tracking algorithm

 What is JetLag?

-JetLag is a jet tracking algorithm developed in collaboration with Dr. Jezabel Curbelo at Universitat Politècnica de Catalunya with the support of Centre de Recerca Matemàtica.
+JetLag is a jet tracking algorithm conceptualized in collaboration with Dr. Jezabel Curbelo (Universitat Politècnica de Catalunya/BarcelonaTech) with the financial support of Centre de Recerca Matemàtica (Universitat Autònoma de Barcelona).
+Dr. Marinna Linz (Harvard University) also provided support for this project.

 JetLag relies on Lagrangian descriptors of the general circulation, hence the name.